 Use your mixer with the paddle attachment to mix up a batch of this super easy stuff.

-In other words. just dump all the ingredients to the bowl and mix on low-med speed for about 5 minutes until the mixture is smooth and lump-free.
+In other words. just dump all the ingredients into the bowl and mix on low-med speed for about 5 minutes until the mixture is smooth and lump-free.

 How do I use Pan Release to Keep My Cakes From Sticking?

-To use your Homemade Pan Release you simple use a pastry brush to apply the mixture to the inside of your pans.
+To use your Homemade Pan Release you simply use a pastry brush to apply the mixture to the inside of your pans.